 What’s New in 2019

-- The TYSON and HILLSHIRE FARM brands, entered into a partnership with TAJÍN, which is one of Mexico’s most recognized chili lime seasoning brands, announced the launch of five new products featuring the popular TAJÍN CLÁSICO SEASONING.
+- The TYSON and HILLSHIRE FARM brands entered into a partnership with TAJÍN, which is one of Mexico’s most recognized chili lime seasoning brands, and announced the launch of five new products featuring the popular TAJÍN CLÁSICO SEASONING.
 The product includes Tyson Tajín Chili Lime Chicken Nuggets, Tyson Any’tizers Tajín Chili Lime Boneless Chicken Bites, Hillshire Farm Tajín Chili Lime Smoked Sausage with Mango, Hillshire Farm Tajín Chili Lime Lit’l Smokies, and Hillshire Farm Tajín Chili Lime Smoked Sausage.

 - Introduced its first plant-based and blended products, along with its new Raised & Rooted brand as a part of the effort to expand its protein offerings.
 This initiative makes Tyson Foods, Inc. the largest US-based meat producer to enter the growing alternative protein segment with its own products.